EmparYahui/urban-oer-chinese/README.md

 ---

+## 🧭 System governance and conceptual closure

+This repository should be understood as an integrated pedagogical-research system rather than a collection of teaching materials.

+It operates at the intersection of:

+- instructional design (task-based learning)
+- open educational practices (OEP/OER)
+- multimodal and situated language learning
+- technological mediation (including AR)
+- empirical educational research

+---

+### 🧠 Governance principle

+The system is governed by a single core principle:

+> Learning design, learning activity, and research evidence are co-constructed within a unified open framework.

+This implies that:

+- teaching design shapes learning tasks
+- learning tasks generate analyzable artefacts
+- artefacts function simultaneously as learning outcomes and research data
+- openness structures all phases of the process

+---

+### 🔁 System identity

+The repository is not:

+- a static teaching resource bank
+- a linear course package
+- a collection of independent modules

+It is:

+- a **cyclical learning-production system**
+- a **research-informed pedagogical architecture**
+- a **living OER ecosystem**

+---

+### 📌 Final conceptual statement

+Urban linguistic landscapes, multimodal production, mediation, and augmented reality are not treated as separate components.

+They function as a single integrated system in which:

+- the city becomes a learning environment
+- tasks become design instruments
+- learner outputs become reusable knowledge objects
+- openness becomes the structuring logic of the entire system

+---

+### 🧩 End note

+This repository is designed to remain open, extensible, and adaptable, supporting continuous pedagogical innovation and research reuse across contexts.

+---

 ### 🧠 Design implication

 The repository is not a finished product but a **continuously evolving pedagogical infrastructure**, where each iteration contributes to its refinement as an open system.

+---

 ### 🌐 Context-dependent components